Telecominfraproject/wlan-cloud-rrm/IMPLEMENTATION.md

 * `/api/v1/<method>` - RRM API methods

 ### owprov Monitor
-`ProvMonitor` handles sync with the owprov service.
+`ProvMonitor` handles sync with the owprov service when it is desirable to use their topology ("venues") and certain device configuration fields.

+### Scheduler
+`RRMScheduler` uses the [Quartz Job Scheduler] to schedule RRM algorithms to run per zone with different intervals and parameters.

 ## Optimizers
 The *optimizers* implement the RRM algorithms, which are described in